One Step Beyond (song): Other versions

 The album version of the song features the full spoken introduction by Chas Smash.
 However, this was cut short for the single release.
 When the song is performed live, Smash regularly ad libs during the instrumental portions of the song.

 To capitalise on the success of the song, Madness also recorded the song in different languages.
 The song was recorded in Spanish as "Un Paso Adelante" and in Italian as "Un Passo Avanti".
 Chas Smash recorded the vocals for the Spanish version on 30 June 1980 at Eden Studios.
 The band decided to record the song because many popular English songs at the time were being covered by Spanish artist Luis Cobos, and the band wanted to do it first.
 The Italian version, "Un Passo Avanti", was used to open up during the Italian part of their world tour, in October 1980.

 An extended version of the song, with a run time of 3:33, is included on the 1997 US compilation Total Madness: The Very Best of Madness (Geffen GEFD-25145).
 It includes the full spoken introduction by Chas Smash.

 Appearances

 In addition to its single release and appearance on the album of the same name, "One Step Beyond" also appears on the Madness collections Divine Madness (a.k.a.
 The Heavy Heavy Hits), Complete Madness, It's...
 Madness Too, Total Madness, The Business (which also includes the Italian version), Ultimate Collection and The Millennium Collection.
 The Spanish version appears on the 1992 releases of the "House of Fun" single.
-It is also used to open concerts live, and has been since the very first Madstock!.
+It is also used to open concerts live, and has been since the first Madstock!

-It has also being recorded in the intro of Papashanty SaundSystem songs "Wo no no" in 2005.